Blessing-UO/aws-cloud-fundamentals/01-aws-account-setup/iam-users-and-access.md

+# AWS IAM Users and groups set up

+Note: Screenshots have been sanitized to remove sensitive account information.

+This guide will walk you through creating AWS IAM users and groups

 # IAM Users, Groups, Roles & Policies

 In AWS, security starts with identity, and that is where **AWS Identity and Access Management (IAM)** comes in.